AUTUMN GLIMMER

 Drama student Janet finds the storytelling talents of Cousin Fintan, a renowned shanachie, amazing.

-She has no idea that his tale of a monster living beneath Glensheelin
+She has no idea that his tale of a monster living beneath Glensheelin's lake

 foreshadows peril for her and Prince Liam.